-Students will be able to understand and identify the different habitats that animals live in.
+Students will be able to identify and describe the different habitats that animals live in.

-- Write “What Animals Need” on the board and record student thinking in a list.
+Write “What Animals Need” on the board.
 Encourage students to think about similarities between people and animals.
-Prompt students as needed by asking: Where does (dog/cat) animal like to rest?
+Prompt students as needed by asking: Where do animals (e.g. dog/cat) like to rest?
 What do animals eat?
 Do animals need anything to stay safe from predators?